-Obstetric or nonobstetric disorders may cause vaginal bleeding during early pregnancy (see Table: Some Causes of Vaginal Bleeding During Early Pregnancy).
+Obstetric or nonobstetric disorders may cause vaginal bleeding during early pregnancy (see table Some Causes of Vaginal Bleeding During Early Pregnancy Some Causes of Vaginal Bleeding During Early Pregnancy ).

 The most common cause is